Fig 1. The denary, or decimal, scale.

 31 = 3 tens + 1 unit

 648 = 6 hundreds + 4 tens + 8 units.

 The 'tens' scale is called the denary scale.

 When adding in the denary scale, the units are added together first, then the tens, then the hundreds, and so on.
 When the number of units comes to 10 or more, extra tens are carried on to the tens column.
 When the number if tens is ten or more, extra hundreds are carried to the hundreds column.

-Other number systems
+other number systems

 Ten is by no means the only basis for a number system.
 Ancient man used to think in fives because he had five fingers on his hand (the clumsy Roman system is also based, among other things, on fives).
-There is no number five in a system based on five (see Figure 2).
+There is no number five in a system based on five (Fig 2).
 Neither are there the digits 6, 7, 8, 9.
 5 in this system is written as 10, and 6 as 11.
 Counting in fives goes:

 1, 2, 3, 4, 10, 11, 12, 13, 14, 20...